Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 # CGA

 Conformal geometric algebra, CGA, is placed in Euclidean 3D space, but uses for representation 5 dimensions.

-The 2 additional dimensions e0 and einf (e∞) are virtual ones with specific properties as explained next:
+The e1, e2, e3 are the x, y, z coordinates.
+The 2 additional dimensions e0 and einf (e∞) are virtual ones to allow the extended capabilities of CGA.
+They are designed in a way, so the 3-dimensional euclidean information is included in CGA and can be extracted unchanged.

+The coordinate properties are:

-e1²=e2²=e3²=e+²=1
+- e1²=e2²=e3²=e+²=1
-e-²=-1
+- e-²=-1
-e+ and e- are converted to e∞ (einf) and e0 to be used in CGA e0 = 0.5(e- - e+), einf = 0.5(e- + e+)
+- e+ and e- are converted to e∞ (einf) and e0 to be used in CGA
+- e0 = 0.5(e- - e+), einf = 0.5(e- + e+)
-e0 and einf are null vectors: e0²=einf²=0
+- e0 and einf are null vectors: e0²=einf²=0
-The inner product e0 . einf = -1
+- e0 . einf = -1 (inner product)

+e+ and e- are the two additional coordinates, but e0 and einf are used to define the objects.
+Some authors have slightly other definitions for e0 and einf and then as consequence other formulae for the objects.

 The additional dimensions allow additional object types and affine orthogonal transformations.